-Florida judge bemoans 'laughing stock' election recount system
+Florida races to complete recount in U.S. Senate, governor races

 In Florida, Nelson’s lead attorney in the case, Marc Elias, praised the judge’s ruling on Thursday.

-Republicans, who have also filed lawsuits challenging the process, decried the ruling and the Scott campaign filed an appeal.
+Republicans, who have also filed lawsuits challenging the process, decried the ruling, and the Scott campaign filed an appeal.

 “Another day, another chance for Marc Elias to rack up massive legal fees regardless of the blatant hypocrisy ... or the damage this will do to Bill Nelson’s legacy,” Scott spokeswoman Lauren Schenone said in an emailed statement.